IdentitySquare/time_pricing/README.md

 ## ⚠️ Known Issues

-If you have smaller duration plans and are looking for pricing for a large duration, you might encounter `stack level too deep` error.
+If you have smaller duration plans and are looking for pricing for a large duration (approx. over 500 times the largest duration plan - which is a lot!), you might encounter `stack level too deep` error.
 Consider limiting the duration you query a pricing for.

 ## 🤓 Contributing